vulkomilev/oumi/docs/user_guides/infer/infer.md

 Generally, the answer is simple: if you have sufficient resources to run the model locally without OOMing, then use a local engine like {py:obj}`~oumi.inference.VLLMInferenceEngine`, {py:obj}`~oumi.inference.NativeTextInferenceEngine`, or {py:obj}`~oumi.inference.LlamaCppInferenceEngine`.

 If you don't have enough local compute resources, then the model must be hosted elsewhere.
 Our remote inference engines assume that your model is hosted behind a remote API.
-You can use {py:obj}`~oumi.inference.AnthropicInferenceEngine`, or {py:obj}`~oumi.inference.GoogleVertexInferenceEngine` to call their respective APIs.
-You can also use {py:obj}`~oumi.inference.RemoteInferenceEngine` to call any API implementing the OpenAI Chat API format (including OpenAI's native API).
+You can use {py:obj}`~oumi.inference.AnthropicInferenceEngine`, {py:obj}`~oumi.inference.GoogleGeminiInferenceEngine`, or {py:obj}`~oumi.inference.GoogleVertexInferenceEngine` to call their respective APIs.
+You can also use {py:obj}`~oumi.inference.RemoteInferenceEngine` to call any API implementing the OpenAI Chat API format (including OpenAI's native API), or use {py:obj}`~oumi.inference.SGLangInferenceEngine` or {py:obj}`~oumi.inference.RemoteVLLMInferenceEngine` to call external SGLang or vLLM servers started remotely or locally outside of Oumi.

 For a comprehensive list of engines, see the [Supported Engines](#supported-engines) section below.